Citroën BX – Chrome Badge Detailing

-My Citroën BX is some 29 years old now, generally, the pink paint isn’t too awful.
-One bit of exterior trim that has really faded is the chrome badge on the rear.
-It was recently suggested to me that there might be a simple and cheap solution, in the form of a chrome paint pen.
+My Citroën BX is 29 years old now.
+Generally, the pink paint isn’t too awful.
+However, one bit of exterior trim that has faded is the chrome badge on the rear.
+It was recently suggested that there might be a cheap and straightforward solution in the form of a chrome paint pen.

 Preparing the old Citroën BX badge

-First, the remains of the factory white paint were sanded off with a 120 grit flexible pad.
-This both cleaned and primed the surface for the liquid chrome.
+First, the remains of the factory white paint were sanded back with a 120 grit flexible pad.
+The sanding both cleaned and primed the surface for the liquid chrome.
 The paint was so faded it didn’t take much effort to get it all off.

 Cleaning the Citroën badge